netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we liked about Datadog:

-1. The Datadog Network Performance is nice, although expensive ($5 per node per month).
+1. The Datadog Network Performance is nice, although expensive.
 The Netdata network viewer we started last month, is still at its early stages, although we believe that soon we will be able to compete head-to-head with the Datadog one.
 2. The tools are quite integrated, so processes, logs, network sockets, etc are all available in a contextual manner.
 3. There are many integrations available.